 Gulf of Mexico and Barrier Islands

-Corpus Christi is right on the gulf with a number of barrier islands and inlets that are perfect homes to some delicious species of fish.
-Speckled trout, red drum and sheeps head fish among others.
-Thomas and I set out with Captain Jesse and he showed us all of his secret spots to hopefully catch our lunch.
+Corpus Christi is right on the gulf, with a number of barrier islands and inlets that are perfect homes to some delicious species of fish – speckled trout, red drum and sheepshead, among others.
+Thomas and I set out with Captain Jesse and he showed us all of his secret spots to (hopefully) catch our lunch.
 As luck would have it, the sun broke through the low clouds and the fish started biting.
 We caught a few trout and a drum on a very successful day on the water.

 Catch and Cook

-One of the unique parts about this catch and cook experience was once we got back to land, we were able to drop off the fish with an expert filleter at Snoopy’s.
-An awesome local restaurant and watering hole.
+One of the unique parts about this catch and cook experience was once we got back to land, we were able to drop off the fish with an expert filleter at Snoopy’s, an awesome local restaurant and watering hole.
 I loved watching him work as he perfectly cleaned and filleted our fish for us in record time.
-Then, we took it just a few paces over to the kitchen and the chef prepared with perfectly with some cajun seasoning and lemon.
+Then, we took it just a few paces over to the kitchen where the chef prepared with perfectly with some cajun seasoning and lemon.
 It was so fresh and delicious and a truly special day on the gulf.

 Glow in the Dark Kayaking

-Not tired of time on the water, I was curious about the chance to try glow in the dark kayaking.
+Not tired of time spent on the water, I was curious about the chance to try glow in the dark kayaking.
 Was it more fun than traditional kayaking?
 What would I be able to see?
-Turns out to be super fun and a great way to see the waterways from a different perspective.
-Kayaks are outfitted with lights on the hull with more on the paddles, with the chance to change up light color to fit your mood.
-Our guide Zach from Glow Row toured us around for a few hours as dusk was settling in, sharing local knowledge of the history of Corpus Christi as well as pointing out the active wildlife: Schools of small fish, baby crab, and jelly fish.
+Turns out, it's super fun and a great way to see the waterways from a different perspective.
+Kayaks are outfitted with lights on the hull, with more on the paddles, with the chance to change up the light's colors to fit your mood.
+Our guide Zach from Glow Row toured us around for a few hours as dusk was settling in, sharing local knowledge of the history of Corpus Christi as well as pointing out the active wildlife; schools of small fish, baby crab, and jelly fish.

 Oyster Farms